-Kenneth R. Yunker, Pl E Executive Dire ctor Michael G. Hahn, PE, PH Deputy Direct ctor Stephen P. Adams Public Involvement and Outreach Mana ıger Nancy M. Anderson, A ICP Chief Community Assistance Plan ner Christopher T. Hiebert PE Chief Transportation Engin neer Laura L. Kletti, PE, CF M Chief Environmental Engin eer Elizabeth A. Larsen, S PHR Assistant Director-Administra tion John G. McDougall Geographic Information Systems Mana ager Rob W. Merry, PLS Chief Surve eyor David A. Schilling nner Dr. Thomas M. Slawsk i gist
+Kenneth R. Yunker, PE

+Michael G. Hahn, PE, PH

+Kevin J. Muhs Assistant Director

+Stephen P. Adams Public Involvement and Outreach Manager

+Nancy M. Anderson, AICP Chief Community Assistance Planner

+Christopher T. Hiebert, PE Chief Transportation Engineer

+Laura L. Herrick, PE, CFM Chief Environmental Engineer

+Elizabeth A. Larsen, SPHR Assistant Director-Administration

+Eric D. Lynde

+Rob W. Merry, PLS Chief Surveyor

+David A. Schilling Chief Land Use Planner

+Dr. Thomas M. Slawski

-RESOLUTION NO. 2015-20
+RESOLUTION NO. 2016-14

-RESOLUTION OF THE SOUTHEASTERN WISCONSIN REGIONAL PLANNING COMMISSION APPROVING THE 2016 OVERALL WORK PROGRAM
+RESOLUTION OF THE SOUTHEASTERN WISCONSIN REGIONAL PLANNING COMMISSION APPROVING THE 2017 OVERALL WORK PROGRAM

-WHEREAS, the Southeastern Wisconsin Regional Planning Commission is charged with the responsibility of carrying out a long-range comprehensive planning program for the seven counties in the Southeastern Wisconsin Region and, as a part of that program, is presently engaged in a continuing, comprehensive, areawide, cooperative land use-transportation planning process pursuant to the provisions of the Federal Aid Highway Act of 1962 and the Federal Urban Mass Transportation Act of 1964, as amended by the Federal Intermodal Surface Transportation Efficiency Act of 1991, the Transportation Equity Act for the 21st Century of 1998, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users of 2005, and the Moving Ahead for Progress in the 21st Century Act of 2012; and
+WHEREAS, the Southeastern Wisconsin Regional Planning Commission is charged with the responsibility of carrying out a long-range comprehensive planning program for the seven counties in the Southeastern Wisconsin Region and, as a part of that program, is presently engaged in a continuing, comprehensive, areawide, cooperative land use-transportation planning process pursuant to the provisions of the Federal Aid Highway Act of 1962 and the Federal Urban Mass Transportation Act of 1964, as amended by the Federal Intermodal Surface Transportation Efficiency Act of 1991, the Transportation Equity Act for the 21st Century of 1998, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users of 2005, the Moving Ahead for Progress in the 21st Century Act of 2012, and the Fixing America's Surface Transportation Act of 2015; and